fru-io/docs-live/README.md

 # DDEV Docs

-A documentation repository for user docs on support.drud.com (FreshDesk) and dash.ddev.com (DDEV-Live UI).
+A documentation repository for user docs on support.ddev.com and dash.ddev.com

 ## Document Hierarchy
 ### Organization of Docs Source